yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ycql.md

 title: Build a Go application that uses YCQL
 headerTitle: Build a Go application
 linkTitle: Go
-description: Build a Go application that uses YCQL.
+description: Build a sample Go application with the Yugabyte Go Driver for YCQL.
 aliases:
   - /latest/develop/client-drivers/cassandra/go/
 menu: